GabeScott/standard-works-vault/General Conference/2020 April - That They May See.md

 Two hundred years ago, a pillar of light rested on a young man in a grove of trees.
 In that light, Joseph Smith saw God the Father and His Son, Jesus Christ.
 Their light drove back the spiritual darkness that covered the earth and pointed the way forward for Joseph Smith—and for all of us.
 Because of the light revealed that day, we can receive the fulness of blessings available through the Atonement of our Savior, Jesus Christ.

 By virtue of the Restoration of His gospel, we can be filled with the light of our Savior.
 However, that light is not meant for you and me alone.
-Jesus Christ has called upon us to “let your light so shine before this people, that they may see your good works and glorify your Father who is in heaven.”
-I have come to love the phrase “that they may see.”
+Jesus Christ has called upon us to “let your light so shine before this people, that they may see your good works and glorify your Father who is in heaven.”[^1] I have come to love the phrase “that they may see.”
 It is an earnest invitation from the Lord to be more intentional about helping others see the path and thereby come unto Christ.

 When I was 10 years old, our family had the honor of hosting Elder L. Tom Perry of the Quorum of the Twelve Apostles while he was on assignment in my hometown.

 At the close of the day, our family and the Perrys sat down in our living room to enjoy my mother’s delicious apple pie while Elder Perry recounted stories about Saints around the world.
 I was enthralled.